 The Leapfrog Hospital Safety Grade assesses how safe hospitals are for patients.
 Each A, B, C, D or F score comes from expert analysis of publicly available data consumers can use to protect their families from harm or death during a hospital stay.
-Some hospitals are exempted from receiving a Safety Grade, including specialty hospitals like children's or surgical, Critical Access Hospitals, and hospitals in the state of Maryland.
-Hospitals that are eligible for a grade, which includes general acute-care hospitals in all other states, must receive an A on the current Leapfrog Hospital Safety grade (Fall 2016) in order to qualify for Top Hospitals.
+Some hospitals are exempted from receiving a Safety Grade, including specialty hospitals like children's or surgical, and Critical Access Hospitals.
+Hospitals that are eligible for a grade, which includes general acute-care hospitals, must receive an A on the current Leapfrog Hospital Safety grade (Fall 2017) in order to qualify for Top Hospitals.